 The GIRFEC tools are used regularly in internal Wellbeing Review Meetings for purposes of planning care and support around a child.
-These meetings result in the development of a Child's Plan, which includes specified desired outcomes and linked, individually assigned actions for the team around the child.
-Parents and the child/young person are wherever possible invited to contribute to wellbeing assessments and plans.
-The Head of School, the Principal and the Chair of the Board of Governors are informed of concerns as appropriate.
+These meetings result in the development of a single agency child's planning document, which includes specified desired outcomes and linked, individually assigned actions for the team around the child.
+Parents and the child/young person are always invited to contribute to wellbeing assessments and plans.
+The Headmaster, Principal and Chair of the Board of Governors are informed of concerns as appropriate.